 In early 2017, the privacy of Monero transactions had been further improved by implementing the so-called confidential transactions mechanism in combination with ring signatures.
 This mechanism was created by developer Gregory Maxwell.
 It makes transactions harder to trace by obscuring the output of the true sender in a set of other similar outputs.
 On top of this, it hides the transaction amounts of those outputs as well.
 Monero also uses the concept of stealth addresses to improve transaction privacy.
 Thanks to ring signatures and stealth addresses, Monero’s initial sender and receiver are both equally anonymous.

-Finally, Monero added bulletproofs, which are a form of zero-knowledge proofs which came from the Zcash ZK-SNARKS.
-ZK-SNARKS are an innovative type of zero-knowledge proofs that don’t require any interaction between the proofer and the verifier.
-Bulletproofs solve the inefficiency of private transactions, due to the fact that private transactions contain a lot of data.
+Finally, Monero added bulletproofs, which are a form of short zero-knowledge proofs that require no trusted setup.
+Invented by Benedict Bunz and Jonathan Bootle, the technology decreases the weight of confidential/private transactions.
+Bulletproofs solve this inefficiency of private transactions, due to the fact that private transactions contain a lot of data.
 Because the blockchain gets congested quicker by all this data, the result is poorer efficiency.
 Once bulletproofs were implemented, it greatly reduced the required range proofs which are needed to prove the authenticity of a transaction, without revealing any details.
 Early testing led to an 80% reduction in transaction size and fees.
 Eventually, Bulletproofs led to a 95% reduction of transaction size and fee.

 |Founder(s)||Nicolas van Saberhagen|